Safeguarding at Kitwell Primary School

 - Preventing and Tackling Bullying (guidance from the Department for Education on bullying)

-- Prevent Policy (school procedures on dealing with Counter Terrorism issues)
+- Prevent Policy (school procedures on dealing with radicalisation issues)

 - Annual Section 175 Safeguarding Audit (completed by school and submitted to Birmingham LA)